-- 1. Observable and interruptible. - (a) One-on-one interactionsIn-Program Contact between an Adult Participant and a Minor Athlete minors and an adult (who is not the minor's legal guardian) at a facility under the jurisdiction of US Club Soccer are permitted, if they occur at an must be observable and interruptible distance by another adult. - (b)\Isolated, one-on-one interactions between Minor Athletes minors and Adult Participants an adult (who is not the minor's legal guardian) at a facility under the jurisdiction of US Club Soccer are prohibited, except under emergency circumstances, unless.: - A Dual Relationship Exists; or - The Close-in-Age Exception applies; or - A Minor Athlete needs an Adult Participant Personal Care Assistant ("PCA"), and: - The Minor Athlete's parent/guardian has provided written consent to the applicable Member Organization (or to US Club Soccer, for activities directly operated by US Club Soccer) for the Adult Participant PCA to work with the Minor Athlete; and - The Adult Participant PCA has complied with US Club Soccer's SafeSport education and training policy; and - The Adult Participant PCA has complied with US Club Soccer's background screening policy. - 2.
+1. Observable and interruptible.

+- (a) One-on-one In-Program Contact between an Adult Participant and a Minor Athlete must be observable and interruptible. - (b) Isolated, one-on-one interactions between Minor Athletes and Adult Participants are prohibited, except under emergency circumstances, unless: - A Dual Relationship Exists; or - The Close-in-Age Exception applies; or - A Minor Athlete needs an Adult Participant Personal Care Assistant ("PCA"), and: - The Minor Athlete's parent/guardian has provided written consent to the applicable Member Organization (or to US Club Soccer, for activities directly operated by US Club Soccer) for the Adult Participant PCA to work with the Minor Athlete; and - The Adult Participant PCA has complied with US Club Soccer's SafeSport education and training policy; and - The Adult Participant PCA has complied with US Club Soccer's background screening policy. - 2.
 Meetings and Training Sessions.
-Adult Participants must follow the one-on-one interaction policy in all meetings and training sessions where Minor Athletes are present. - (a) Meetings between adults and minors at a facility under the jurisdiction of US Club Soccer may only occur if another adult is present, except under emergency circumstances.
-Such meetings must occur where interactions can be easily observed and at an interruptible distance from another adult. - (b) If a one-on-one meeting takes place in an office, the door to the office must remain unlocked and open.
-If available, it shall occur in an office that (if available) has windows, with the windows, blinds, and/or curtains remaining open during the meeting. - Meetings with mental health care professionals.
-If a mental health care professional meets with minorsa Minor Athlete at a sanctioned event or facility which is partially or fully under the jurisdiction of US Club Soccer, a closed door the meeting maymust be observable and interruptible except if:permitted to protect patient privacy provided that (1) the door remains unlocked; (2) another adult is present at the facility; (3) the other adult is advised that a closed-door meeting is occurring, although the minor's identity need not be disclosed; (4) the organization is notified that the provider will be meeting with a Minor Athlete; and (45) written legal guardian consent consistent with applicable laws and ethical standards is obtained by the mental health care professional, with a copy provided to US Club Soccer or the applicable US Club Soccer Mmember Oorganization directly operating the activity, or US Club Soccer if US Club Soccer is directly operating the activity.
+Adult Participants must follow the one-on-one interaction policy in all meetings and training sessions where Minor Athletes are present. - 3.
+Meetings with mental health care professionals.
+If a mental health care professional meets with a Minor Athlete at a sanctioned event or facility which is partially or fully under the jurisdiction of US Club Soccer, the meeting must be observable and interruptible except if: (1) the door remains unlocked; (2) another adult is present at the facility; (3) the other adult is advised that a closed-door meeting is occurring, although the minor's identity need not be disclosed; (4) the organization is notified that the provider will be meeting with a Minor Athlete; and (5) written legal guardian consent consistent with applicable laws and ethical standards is obtained by the mental health care professional, with a copy provided to the applicable Member Organization directly operating the activity, or US Club Soccer if US Club Soccer is directly operating the activity. - 4.
+Individual training sessions.
+One-on-one, In-Program, individual training sessions must be observable and interruptible except if: - A Dual Relationship Exists; or - The Close-in-Age Exception applies; or - A Minor Athlete needs an Adult Participant Personal Care Assistant ("PCA"), and:

-- 4. Individual training sessions.
-One-on-one, In-Program, Hindividual training sessions between adults and minors are permitted at a facility under the jurisdiction of US Club Soccer if the training session is must be observable and interruptible except if:by another adult. - A Dual Relationship Exists; or - The Close-in-Age Exception applies; or - A Minor Athlete needs an Adult Participant Personal Care Assistant ("PCA"), and: - The Minor Athlete's parent/guardian has provided written consent to the applicable Member Organization (or to US Club Soccer, for activities directly operated by US Club Soccer) for the Adult Participant PCA to work with the Minor Athlete; and - The Adult Participant PCA has complied with US Club Soccer's SafeSport education and training policy; and - The Adult Participant PCA has complied with US Club Soccer's background screening policy.
+- The Minor Athlete's parent/guardian has provided written consent to the applicable Member Organization (or to US Club Soccer, for activities directly operated by US Club Soccer) for the Adult Participant PCA to work with the Minor Athlete; and - The Adult Participant PCA has complied with US Club Soccer's SafeSport education and training policy; and - o The Adult Participant PCA has complied with US Club Soccer's background screening policy.

-The adultAdult Participant providing the individual training must obtain the written permission of the minor's legal guardian in advance of the individual training sessionat least annually, which may be withdrawn at any time.
+The Adult Participant providing the individual training must obtain the written permission of the minor's legal guardian at least annually, which may be withdrawn at any time.
 Parents, guardians, and other caretakers must be allowed to observe the training session.
-Permission for individual training at least every six months.